zephray/SDL-1.2-N3DS/README.md

 # SDL-1.2-N3DS
 Port of SDL-1.2.15 to Nintendo 3DS based on nop90's port.
-This port is basiclly working, very compatible with standard SDL but not very efficient.
-To port some game which require high processing power, one would better look into a fake SDL wrapper layer.
+This port is mostly working, but not very efficient.
+To port some game which require high processing power, one might want to look into using fake SDL wrapper layer instead of a real SDL port.

-This project is no longer under active developement since it is basically done. nop90 is working on a fully hardware accelerated SDL port, please check it out.
+This project is no longer under active developement since 2016 except for some occasional bug fixes.
+There is a more official SDL 1.2 port distributed with devkitPro, try to use that if possible.

 Example codes using this port can be found under examples folder.